chrplr/openlexicon/README.md

 # Usage #

-The databases can be queried on-line at <http://www.lexique.org:81/openlexique>
+* The tables are plain text files in `.tsv` (tab-separated values) or `.csv` (comma separated values) which can easily be imported into R with `readr::read_delim`, or in Python with `pandas.read_csv`.
+We provide a few examples in [scripts](scripts/README.md).

-The tables are plain text files in .tsv (tab-separated values) or .csv (comma separated values) which can easily be imported into R with `read.delim` or in Python with `pandas.read_csv`.
-Some scripts are provided in the subfolder `[scripts](scripts)`
+  To open a `.tsv` or a `.csv` file with Excel, check out [How do I open a tsv file in Excel](https://rievent.zendesk.com/hc/en-us/articles/360000029172-FAQ-How-do-I-open-a-tsv-file-in-Excel-)

-To open a .tsv or a .csv file with Excel, check out <https://rievent.zendesk.com/hc/en-us/articles/360000029172-FAQ-How-do-I-open-a-tsv-file-in-Excel->
+* The databases can also be queried on-line at <http://www.lexique.org:81/openlexique>

 -------------------------------------------------------------------------------